umarniz/video-quickstart-android/README.md

 4) Paste the access token into ConversationActivity.java

-5) Run your app on an Android device
+5) Run your app on an Android device or the Android emulator

 6) On the same web page where you generated the token, scroll down the bottom, put in the username that you generated the access token for, and click Create Conversation.
 Your video conversation should start immediately!